Franz Konwitschny: East German career

-He started his career on the viola, playing in the Leipzig Gewandhaus Orchestra under Wilhelm Furtwängler.
-In 1925, he moved to Vienna, where he played the viola with the Fitzner Quartet.
-He also began teaching at the Wiener Volkskonservatorium.
-He later became a conductor, joining the Stuttgart Opera in 1927.
+In 1946 the city of Hanover appointed him as musical director of opera and concerts, a post which he held to 1949.
 From 1949 until his death he was principal conductor of the Leipzig Gewandhaus Orchestra.
 From 1953 until 1955 he was also principal conductor of the Dresden Staatskapelle and from 1955 onward he led the Berlin State Opera.

-Like Furtwängler, Konwitschny used "expansive gestures" and had a "dislike of an exact beat."
+Like Wilhelm Furtwängler, Konwitschny used "expansive gestures" and had a "dislike of an exact beat."
 Konwitschny recorded a complete cycle of Beethoven symphonies.

 He was given the nickname Kon-whisky because of his heavy drinking habits.

 His first marriage to Maria Wilhelmine Josephine Hambloch (Gieser) produced two children, Franziska Hinzte (née Konwitschny) and Dieter Konwitschny.

 His son from his second marriage Peter Konwitschny is a leading opera director in Germany.